fulan233/cefr-lexical-sophistication/README.md

 ```python
 python tag_text_server.py
 ```
 In this step, we firstly conduct sentence tokenization for each essay, which can be seen in the folder of **`samples`**.
 After that, we label the sense for each polysemous word sentence by sentence.
-The sense information is from [EVP Online](https://englishprofile.org/).
+The sense information is from [English Vocabulary Profile (EVP) Online](https://englishprofile.org/).
+The English Vocabulary Profile offers reliable information about which words (and importantly, which meanings of those words) and phrases are known and used by learners at each level of the Common European Framework (CEF).

 The sense tagging results can be seen in the folder of **`output`**.